gkioxari/aims2020_visualrecognition/TEST3.md

   2. Two pointclouds

 ### Question 5
-[Mesh R-CNN](meshrcnn) predicts 3D object shapes from single 2D images
+[Mesh R-CNN][meshrcnn] predicts 3D object shapes from single 2D images
   1. True
   2. False

 ### Question 6
-In [Mesh R-CNN](meshrcnn), the topology of the predicted object is defined by the mesh-refinement branch
+In [Mesh R-CNN][meshrcnn], the topology of the predicted object is defined by the mesh-refinement branch
   1. True
   2. False

 ### Question 7
-In [Mesh R-CNN](meshrcnn), `vert align` maintains the spatial alignment between the image features and the 3D mesh
+In [Mesh R-CNN][meshrcnn], `vert align` maintains the spatial alignment between the image features and the 3D mesh
   1. True
   2. False